edwardoughton/cdcam/docs/getting-started.rst

             ...
         ]

-The capacity lookup table needs to be loaded as follows:
+The capacity lookup table needs to be loaded as follows (see details in the :class:`~cdcam.model.NetworkManager` API documentation):

 .. code-block:: python